 Computer and Mobile Forensics Expert

-B.S. in Information Technology, M.S. in Information Security: Digital Forensics, multiple certifications including EnCase Certified Examiner (EnCE), Magnet Certified Forensic Examiner: AXIOM (MCFE), and CISSP.
+B.S. in Information Technology, M.S. in Computer Science, M.S. in Information Security: Digital Forensics.
+Multiple certifications including EnCase Certified Examiner (EnCE), Magnet Certified Forensic Examiner: AXIOM (MCFE), and CISSP.

 • Computer Forensic Examinations (Windows & Mac)

 • Review and Analysis of Expert Witness Findings/Reports

 • Planning for cross-examination of opposing experts

 • Internet history/activity analysis (including social media)

 • Computer activity analysis